jrekier/minimal-mistakes/_posts/2016-12-05-input-fortran.md

 ```

 The rest of the file consists in functions to assign an input to a specific variable with a specific type.
 Here is the one to assign the input value to a double precision real number.
 The functions takes two arguments on top of the variable's name.
 If there is only one input in the list, the variable provided as the first argument gets populated with the corresponding value and the second one is returned as an empty array.
-In case there is more than one input, it goes the other way around and it's the variable in the second arguments that gets populated.
+In case there is more than one input, it goes the other way around and it is the variable in the second arguments that gets populated.
+I am not sure if there is a way to avoid that trick ...

 ```fortran
 subroutine assign_real(var,var_array,name)